seacunilever/bipode-nextflow/README_unilever.md

 - What needs to be removed from this repo for external release on Github (https://github.com/seacunilever/bifrost)

 ## Running internally
-Set the following env vars:
+Use profile 'az' in Nextflow run command after setting the following env vars:

 Service Principal
 ```bash